emoloic/house-rent-prediction/README.md

     then, logout and log back in so that the group membership is re-evaluated.

-	We also need to log in to [Docker Hub](https://hub.docker.com/) and use the free private repository offered so that our docker images will keep private.
+	You also need to log in to [Docker Hub](https://hub.docker.com/) and use the free private repository offered so that the docker images will keep private.
 (You can use another Image repository such as ECR, GCR), but you will need to make some changes in the code.
 	We called this repository **house-rent-prediction.** This repository will content all our docker images.

 	Now we need to log in to Docker Hub from our VM in other to pull the images.
 To do that, you need to run the following command: